LMSW vs. LCSW – What’s the difference?

 LMSW Salary

 LMSW salaries will vary depending on a host of factors, such as geographical location, specialty, and more.
-But if you want an idea of how much social workers across the country are making, the median annual salary for social workers in 2020 was $51,760, according to the Bureau of Labor Statistics (BLS).
+The median annual salary for social workers in 2022 was $55,350, according to the U.S. Bureau of Labor Statistics (BLS).

 LMSW Careers

-The BLS projects social worker employment will increase 12 percent from 2020 to 2030.
-The LMSW license may provide social workers the chance to practice in a number of areas.
-If you choose to go the public health route, you could work in a school as a public health educator or policy analyst, or as a community organizer.
+The BLS projects social worker employment will grow 7% from 2022 to 2032.
+The LMSW license can provide social workers with the chance to practice in a number of areas.
+For example, if you choose to go the public health route, you could work in a school as a public health educator or as a community organizer.

-For these roles, there may be additional education requirements.
-On the clinical side, you can pursue more therapeutic roles at private practices, clinics and hospitals.
-In nearly any of these roles, you could be working with children, adults or the elderly.
+There may be additional education requirements for such roles.
+On the clinical side, you can pursue more therapeutic roles at private practices, clinics, and hospitals.
+In nearly any of these roles, you could be working with children, adults, or the elderly.

 University of Denver